Average Probability of Error for Single Uniprior Index Coding over Rayleigh Fading Channel: INTRODUCTION

 \end{itemize}

 The rest of this paper is organized as follows.
-In Section \ref{sec:Sys}, the single uniprior index coding setting considered in this paper as well as relevant existing results, are explained.
-A criterion to choose an index code from the class of bandwidth optimal index codes satisfying min-max probability of error criterion in \cite{TRAR} is developed in the following Section \ref{sec:AvgPe}.
-For a chosen SCC of the information-flow graph, how to choose a spanning tree which gives an index code that minimizes the total number of transmissions used in decoding is discussed in Section \ref{sec:Algo}.
-A lower bound is derived for the minimum value of the total number of transmissions used in decoding that can be attained by an optimal index code, and a family of information-flow graphs is identified for which the lower bound is tight in Section \ref{sec:Results}.
-Concluding remarks are given in Section \ref{sec:Conc}.
+In section \ref{sec:Sys}, the single uniprior index coding setting considered in this paper as well as relevant existing results, are explained.
+A criterion to choose an index code from the class of bandwidth-optimal index codes satisfying min-max probability of error criterion in \cite{TRAR} is developed in the following section \ref{sec:AvgPe}.
+For a chosen SCC of the information-flow graph, how to choose a spanning tree that gives an index code that minimizes the total number of transmissions used in decoding is discussed in section \ref{sec:Algo}.
+For a given set of parameters of the single uniprior ICP, two lower bounds are derived for the minimum value of the total number of transmissions used in decoding that can be attained by an optimal index code in section \ref{subsec:LB} and two families of information-flow graphs are identified in section \ref{subsec:Opt} for which the lower bounds are tight.
+This is followed by section \ref{sec:Gen}, which gives a generalization of the results for information-flow graphs, which are obtainable as unions of connected components.
+Concluding remarks and some directions for future research are given in section \ref{sec:Conc}.
+Finally, in Appendix A, graph terminologies used in this paper are defined.